alexw-kagome/RUSpy-v1.0/README.md

 # RUSpy
 ## Run main_window.py to use the software
-Keyboard Shortcuts for Resonance Detector:<br/>
+## Keyboard Shortcuts for Resonance Detector
 O: save resonance to a table<br/>
 shift + R: delete resonance<br/>
 shift + S: save the resonance table as a .dat file<br/>